Training course for BUILDING CONTRACTORS of light steel frame buildings:

 (9 x 2 hour Zoom Sessions from 9am -11am and/or 2.30pm – 4.30pm)

-SASFA has successfully presented its 6-day training course for light steel frame building contractors – for the 27th time!
-The course was presented at The Building Centre in Cape Town during the week of 1 to 5 October 2018.
+SASFA has successfully presented its 5-day training course for light steel frame building contractors – for the 28th time!
+The course was presented at Marley Building Systems in Germiston, Gauteng, during the last week of February 2019.

 The course is growing in popularity, as an increasing number of building contractors, developers, architects and engineers wish to become more knowledgeable about LSFB, also on a practical level.
 Successful completion of the course is also a pre-requisite for applying for SASFA Builder Membership.

-The course will be presented again in February 2019 in Gauteng.
+The course will be presented again in October 2019 in Cape Town.